 Charing Cross anniversary garden was built in 2018 to celebrate the hospital's 200th anniversary.
-Initiated by the dementia care team, the garden was developed to provide It will provide a much-needed outdoor space for both patients and staff, offering a place for relaxation and recovery.
+Initiated by the dementia care team, the garden was developed to provide a much-needed outdoor space for both patients and staff, offering a place for relaxation and recovery.

-The project was led by Imperial Health Charity, with kind support from garden designers Fisher Tomlin & Bowyer.
+The project is led by Imperial Health Charity, with kind support from garden designers Fisher Tomlin & Bowyer.
 Other partners included London Gardens, Cedar Nursery and the charity Thrive.

 The garden would also not have been possible without a generous gift of £30,000 from donors Michael and Jackie Hayes.
 We are also very grateful to our patron Mark Thomas, for supporting our fundraising campaign.

 If you would like to find out more or be involved, please email firstname.lastname@example.org